SDRRN Migrant Shelter History

 SDRRN Migrants Shelter Services, operated by Jewish Family Service of San Diego, continues to provide case management, travel assistance, nutrition services, medical screenings, and financial support for migrant families.

 To date, the shelter has serve more than 81,514 asylum seekers –and provided beds, food, clothing, health services, legal aid, and transportation assistance to help families connect with loved ones across the country as they continued their legal process to gain asylum.
-Click here for the latest updates on data from the SDRRN Migrant Shelter Services.
+For the latest data, view the latest infographic in the above section.

 Starting in June 2020, services for asylum seekers released by the U.S. government transitioned from a congregate shelter space to individual hotel rooms by JFS as part of the services it offers under the San Diego Rapid Response Network.
 We will continue to prioritize the needs of asylum seekers through targeted transition services and legal assistance, ensuring that No One Stands Alone In Our Community.